Skip to main content

 It's a good idea to calculate the maximum PITI payments you can afford.
 You can use an affordability calculator to estimate the total cost of the home you can buy, and these calculators include detailed principal, interest, tax and insurance breakdowns.

-You can also prequalify for a mortgage.
+You can also get preapproved for a mortgage.
 Your lender will calculate your likely PITI and give you an idea of the price range of homes you can look for.

 What else do you need to know about PITI?

 Some lenders may include other expenses when calculating how much you can afford to spend in housing costs.
-On occasion, there may be an “A” at the end (PITIA), the “A” would be included when the property is a condo or Planned Unit Development (PUD)such as homeowner's association (HOA) fees.
+On occasion, there may be an “A” at the end (PITIA) for association dues, the “A” would be included when the property is a condo or Planned Unit Development (PUD), such as homeowners association (HOA) fees.

 You may also have monthly maintenance costs, utility payments and other costs of owning a home that you'll need to consider when determining how much house you can purchase.
 It's a good idea to have some money set aside to help you through times when you have an emergency expense, like an immediate repair.
 Though your lender will not calculate these expenses as part of your mortgage obligations, they may figure it into your debt-to-income ratio.
 If you don't consider these costs when planning for buying a home, you could find yourself in financial difficulty even if you're able to make your mortgage payment each month.